 Inflation and the tight labor market will drive employers to raise pay more than they expected if they are financially able to do so, noted Gad Levanon, vice president for labor markets at The Conference Board, a business research organization.

-The pandemic has driven down labor force participation, but so have Baby Boomers retiring and a related stagnation in the number of working-age people, which is expected to perpetuate labor shortages over the next decade, Levanon wrote in Forbes column.
+The pandemic has driven down labor force participation, but so have Baby Boomers retiring and a related stagnation in the number of working-age people, which is expected to perpetuate labor shortages over the next decade, Levanon wrote in a Forbes column.
 “The unemployment rate is likely to remain historically low for the next 5-10 years and a tight labor market will push wages higher,” he predicted.

 A Total Rewards Approach